A provably stable numerical method for the anisotropic diffusion equation in confined magnetic fields: Anisotropic Diffusion Equation

 \section{Anisotropic Diffusion Equation}

 Let $u:\Omega\cross[0, T]\to\R$ be a scalar field denoting temperature with $\Omega\subset\R^3$.
 The anisotropic diffusion equation is,

-where $\bm{K}\in\R^{3\times 3}_{\geq0}$ is the diffusion tensor which is real, symmetric positive definite, and $F:\Omega\cross[0, T]\to\R$ is a source term.
-Since the transport occurs predominantly in the direction of the magnetic field in fusion plasmas, the common approach to solve the anisotropic diffusion equation is to transform it into coordinates that are aligned with the magnetic field \cite{gunter_modelling_2005,hudson_temperature_2008,chacon_asymptotic-preserving_2014},
+where $\bm{K}\in\R^{3\times 3}_{\geq0}$ is the diffusion tensor which is real, symmetric positive definite, and $F:\Omega\cross[0, T]\to\R$ is the source term.
+We introduce the magnetic field $\bm{B}:\R^3\to\R^3$.
+Since the transport occurs predominantly in the direction of the magnetic field in fusion plasmas, the common approach to solve the anisotropic diffusion equation is to transform the anisotropic diffusion equation \eqref{eq:ADE} into coordinates that are aligned with the magnetic field $\bm{B}$ \cite{gunter_modelling_2005,hudson_temperature_2008,chacon_asymptotic-preserving_2014}.
+Letting $\kappa_\parallel$ and $\kappa_\perp$ be real positive numbers, with $\kappa_\parallel \gg \kappa_\perp$, where the $\kappa_\parallel$ is the diffusion coefficient in the direction parallel to magnetic field $\bm{B}$ and $\kappa_\perp$ is the diffusion coefficient in the direction perpendicular to magnetic field $\bm{B}$.
+The diffusion tensor is